JonasMht/jonas_website/content/categories/hobbies/_index.md

 ---
-title: My Work
+title: Hobbies
-description: A showcase of my work
+description: Things I like to do in my free time
 image: ensemble-2.png

 # Badge style